Pope Francis has already signed resignation letter in case of bad health – KION546

 Last year, he had surgery to remove part of his colon due to diverticulitis, a common condition.

-In 2013, Francis’ immediate predecessor, Pope Benedict, made the almost unprecedented decision to resign from his position, citing the reason as “advanced age” and startling the Catholic world.
+In 2013, Francis’ immediate predecessor, Pope Benedict XVI, made the almost unprecedented decision to resign from his position, citing “advanced age” as the reason and startling the Catholic world.

 It marked the first time a pope had stepped down in nearly 600 years.
 The last pope to step down before his death was Gregory XII, who in 1415 quit to end a civil war within the church in which more than one man claimed to be pope.